holehouse-lab/soursop/docs/index.rst

 Welcome to the CAMPARITraj docs!
 =========================================================
+*Last updated: June 5th 2019*

-**CAMPARITraj** is a Python analysis package for the analysis of all-atom simulations of unfolded/disordered proteins.
-It provides a wide range of functionalities that may not be of use for folded proteins, but provide important insight into simulations of intrinsically disordered proteins.
+**CAMPARITraj** is a Python package for the analysis of all-atom simulations of unfolded/disordered proteins.
+It provides a wide range of functionalities that may not be of use for folded proteins, but provide important insight into simulations of intrinsically disordered proteins. *CAMPARITraj* was formerly known as *CTraj*, and includes all the original functionality therein.

-**CAMPARITraj** was built with simulations from the CAMPARI simulation engine in mind, but has been succesfully tested on a wide-range of trajectories generated from different software packages.
-It utilizes the ``mdtraj`` (`http://mdtraj.org <http://mdtraj.org/>`_.) backend for trajectory reading and representation, providing effectively an additional layer of analysis utilities on top of **mdtraj**.
+**CAMPARITraj** was built for the analysis of simulations from the CAMPARI simulation engine in mind.
+However, it has been succesfully tested on a wide-range of trajectories generated from different software packages.
+It utilizes the ``mdtraj`` (`http://mdtraj.org <http://mdtraj.org/>`_.) backend for trajectory reading and representation, providing effectively an additional layer of analysis utilities on top of ``mdtraj``.

+This documentation is currently being generated as we finalize **CAMPARITraj**.

 .. toctree::